Heavy metal music: East Germany

-In socialist East Germany, heavy metal and other music scenes were becoming increasingly popular in the early 1980’s.
-Heavy metal fans were widely seen as being ‘negative decadent’ by the Stasi secret police because their standards of dress and behaviour were not in keeping with socialist standards of respectability as promoted by the ruling SED party.
+In socialist East Germany, heavy metal and other music scenes were becoming increasingly popular in the early 1980s.
+Heavy metal fans were widely seen as being 'negative decadent' by the Stasi secret police because their standards of dress and behaviour were not in keeping with socialist standards of respectability as promoted by the ruling SED party.
 Along with punk, heavy metal culture was considered to represent a relatively severe threat.
-It was thought by the Stasi that metallers could become increasingly politically-incorrect and liaise with human rights and peace groups in a political manner.
-In conjunction with this, they may also be used by the imperialist Western ‘enemy’ as an internal ‘hostile-negative’ force which undermined ‘the communist upbringing of young people; encouraging immorality and decadence; and weakening economic performance.’
-This meant that ‘a broad spectrum of young people’ became of ‘operative interest’ to the Stasi.
+It was thought by the Stasi that metallers could become increasingly politically incorrect and liaise with human rights and peace groups in a political manner.
+In conjunction with this, they may also be used by the imperialist Western 'enemy' as an internal 'hostile-negative' force which undermined 'the communist upbringing of young people; encouraging immorality and decadence; and weakening economic performance.'
+This meant that 'a broad spectrum of young people' became of 'operative interest' to the Stasi.
 Unofficial collaborators were deployed in order to counteract the influence of heavy metal groupings and prominent individuals.
-This could involve surveillance and ‘silent repression’ such as decomposition which involved the use of counterespionage methods against everyday civilians.
+This could involve surveillance and 'silent repression' such as decomposition which involved the use of counterespionage methods against everyday civilians.
 The use of such methods allowed for large scale repression while avoiding international condemnation.